-The library offers nine public computer workstations which provide catalog searching, word processing and free internet access.
+The library offers eight public computer workstations which provide catalog searching, word processing and free internet access.
 Wireless Internet access is also available throughout the library.
 The library also offers the use of a scanner (free), microfilm reader (free), fax machine ($1.00/page), and a printer/copier that is connected to all public computers ($0.15/page for black and white; $0.75/page for color).

 Central Register | Goods and Services Bulletin